In accordance with University Policy all external research grants should be established via Research Services.

 Legal Review (if applicable)

-The DVC (Research) requires that any proposed research contracts or agreements be referred to Research Services and reviewed by a Contracts Officer.
+The DVC (R&I) requires that any proposed research contracts or agreements be referred to Research Services and reviewed by a Contracts Officer.
 This is to ensure that the interests of the University and the researchers are protected.

 Alternatively, Research Services staff can prepare a research agreement, based on the University's standard form of contract, which can be adapted to meet the needs of the particular project.